Ingredients

 - Sea salt and freshly ground black pepper, to taste

-- Beet purée: Wrap trimmed red beets in foil and bake at 325°F (165°C) for about 2 hours until very tender.
-Peel and dice, then blend the beets with the reduced cream until smooth and velvety.
-Adjust seasoning with salt and keep warm.
+- Beet purée: Roast beets wrapped in foil at 325°F (165°C) about 2 hours until tender.
+Peel, dice, and blend with reduced cream until smooth.
+Season with salt and keep warm.

-- Zucchini ring: Cut a 1-inch thick ring from a green zucchini.
-Lightly season and grill or sear the ring on both sides until tender but still holding its shape.
-This will hold the beet purée on the plate.
+- Zucchini ring: Cut a 1-inch zucchini ring; season lightly.
+Grill or sear both sides until tender but still firm.

 | Calories | ~430 kcal |